bennythejudge/k8s-resource-usage-monitor/README.md

 See [LICENSE](LICENSE) for full terms and disclaimer.

 ---

+# An experiment with Kubernetes API aggregation layer

 - A tiny Kubernetes API extension to get a JSON showing all Pods with their `resources` and actual CPU/Mem usage via `metric-server`